t2-project/documentation/source/guides/kube.rst

 In both cases replace :file:`<e2e-test-host>` with the location of the Test Service.

-Or apply the deployment in the folder `testsetup <https://github.com/t2-project/kube/tree/main/testsetup>`__ because there the environment variables are already set as described above.
+Or use the deployment in the folder `testsetup <https://github.com/t2-project/kube/tree/main/testsetup>`__ because there the environment variables are already set as described above.

 Step 3 : Generate Load
 -----------------------------